-If you configured the X6v using a notebook computer, you can keep it plugged in or you can disconnect it from the unit's ETHERNET port.
-As long as the X6v remains plugged into an DSL wall jack and a power source, the X6v can function as a stand-alone device.
+If you configured the X6 using a notebook computer, you can keep it plugged in or you can disconnect it from the unit's LAN port.
+As long as the X6 remains plugged into an ADSL wall jack and a power source, the X6 can function as a stand-alone device.
 You can then make the notebook part of your wireless network.

 Congratulations!
-You have established communication and your computer is connected to the Internet.
+You have established communication and your computer is now connected to the Internet.
+Now continue with Step 4: Setting Up a Wired or Wireless Network.

-If you want to connect other computers to the X6v, continue with Setting Up a Network below.